hisandeepangara/hisandeepangara.github.io/_posts/2025-01-30-CardsAreCoolBut.md

 1. Select the adaptive card node that asks questions / expect user to respond.
 2. Click three dots and click on properties
 3. Enable the **"Allow switching to another topic"** setting
-4. In the **Only Selected Topics** dropdown, ideally select all the topics, else select only those topics that you feel users can be swithced to skipping the adaptive card.
+4. In the **"Only Selected Topics"** dropdown, ideally select all the topics, else select only those topics that you feel users can be swithced to skipping the adaptive card.
-5. For the setting **How many reprmpts** setting, it is recommended to have 'Dont repeat'
+5. For the setting **"How many reprompts"** setting, it is recommended to have 'Dont repeat'

 ![alt text](/assets/SwitchTopics.png)